 My affection for this backpack is well documented in my Timbuk2 Aviator Review, but in short: It is just about the maximum size for a carry-on bag; it has a hip belt so you don’t kill your shoulders; and, most importantly, it has a padded zipup sleeve in the back to protect your laptop (remember rule number 2 above?).
 I now always travel with my Timbuk2 Aviator.

 Without fail, I lose my earbuds.
 So even if your digital nomad already has a pair, I’m sure they’ll be losing it soon and would appreciate a backup.
-These are the earbuds I used and loved—until I broke them. :(
+These are the earbuds I use.

 A digital nomad is always learning, and the advantage of online courses is they can be taken from anywhere in the world.
 I am a hoarder of online courses.
 If you want inexpensive courses, you can’t beat Udemy.
 Try buying a course for your digital nomad that covers a part of their business they’re hoping to improve (marketing, design, management, etc.).
 There are even courses on how to be a digital nomad.

-Another course that I have taken and highly recommend is Making Sense of Affiliate Marketing.
+Another course that I have taken is Making Sense of Affiliate Marketing.

 Digital nomads always want to find “passive income” sources and affiliate marketing is one of the ways to achieve that.
 The course is taught by Michelle from Making Sense of Cents, and she makes about $100,000/month from her blog through affiliate marketing while she travels around the U.S. in an RV with her husband and dogs.
 She definitely knows her stuff, and I can vouch for the quality of the course!